prudhvi-yashwanth/Linux_Shell_Scripting/Linux_Shell_Scripting/Day-16-SSHconnection.md

     IdentityFile ~/.ssh/aws-prod-key.pem
 ```

-Now you can connect using:
+Now you can simply use:

 ```bash
 ssh devops-lab